team-listnr/text-to-speech-api/README.md

   }
   ```

   - `lang` is the language of the voice you want to get.
-Refer to the [Voices reference file](Voices.md) for more details.

     - `gender` is a string..

   - `style` is a string representing the tone and accent of the voice to read the text.
 Make sure the value for `style` is supported by the voice in your request.
 [Voices](##Voices)

 - Response (JSON):

   ```jsonc
   {
     "voices": [